Page 2 of 3

 When should I submit my application and registration?
 Are late applications accepted?

-Early registration for 2015 Summer Day Camp is now open.
-The early-bird price ($175) expires April 3, 2015.
-Regular registrations should be received by June 1, 2015.
+Early registration for 2016 Summer Day Camp is available starting January 25,2016.
+The early-bird price ($175) expires April 3, 2016.
+Regular price registrations ($195) should be received by June 1, 2015.
 Late registrations are accepted, but there are no guarantees that the youth will be placed.
 No youth will be able to participate in the programs without completed registration forms or payment.
 If your child is on the waiting list, you will be notified immediately should an opening occur.